who-knows-inc/EK_DAT_DevOps_2025_Autumn/00._Course_Material/02._Slides/09._Testing_Security/05_continuous_testing.md

 **UI testing**:

 Sending it to a sales or QA team to click around, type things and verify that everything still works.
-Sometimes this was done during their
+Sometimes this was done during their down time.

 **Exploratory testing**: